 - An entire organization can operate in a single software, increasing transparency, efficiency, and communication between departments.

 - New hires will get up and running faster when they only have to learn one process system.

-- Paying for a comprehensive toolset usually incurs a higher initial cost than buying just one point solution.
+- Paying for a comprehensive toolset usually incurs a higher upfront investment than buying just one point solution.

 - Requires honest internal evaluation and cooperation to maximize value across an entire enterprise.

 The Point Solution Dilemma